 Etelka Nyilasi’s Bio

-A talented and friendly musician who enjoys composing, transcribing, teaching, and playing the violin for as long as she can remember.
+A versatile and friendly musician who has enjoyed composing, transcribing, teaching, and playing the violin for as long as she can remember.

-Etelka moved to Birmingham, United Kingdom where, with the support of the J.Armand Bombardier Internationalist Fellowship scholarship, she completed her Master of Music degree in Composition at the Birmingham Conservatoire, studying under Dr. Joe Cutler and Howard Skempton.
+Originally from Hamilton, ON, Canada, Etelka moved to Birmingham, United Kingdom in 2006 where, with the support of the J.Armand Bombardier Internationalist Fellowship scholarship, she completed her Master of Music degree in Composition at the Birmingham Conservatoire, studying under Dr. Joe Cutler and Howard Skempton.

 While continuing to live in Birmingham pursuing a career in composing, arranging, teaching and performing, she also took another Master’s degree at the School of Oriental and African Studies (SOAS) in London, studying another fascination of hers, Middle Eastern violin.